-	5.1 Subscription to the Service will be deemed to be terminated if the Customer does not elect to subscribe to the Service at the end of any trial period and/or the Customer cancels their subscription to the Service or fails to pay for a subsequent renewal.
+5.1 Subscription to the Service will be deemed to be terminated if the Customer does not elect to subscribe to the Service at the end of any trial period and/or the Customer cancels their subscription to the Service or fails to pay the agreed fees.

 5.2 The Company may terminate the Agreement at any time by giving the Customer not less than one month’s prior notice by email.

 5.3 Without prejudice to its other rights and remedies, either party may, by written notice to the other, terminate the agreement with immediate effect if the other party:

 commits a material breach of the agreement and shall, in the case of any remediable breach, fail to remedy the same within 14 business days of receipt of a written notice from the non-breaching party requiring such remedy.

 is unable to pay its debts (within the meaning of Section 123 of the Insolvency Act 1986) or otherwise becomes insolvent or an order is made or a resolution passed for the administration, winding-up or dissolution of the other party (other than for the purposes of a solvent amalgamation or reconstruction) or an administrative or other receiver, manager, liquidator, administrator, trustee or similar officer is appointed over all or any substantial part of the other party’s assets or the other party enters into or proposes any composition or arrangement with its creditors generally or anything analogous to the foregoing occurs in any applicable jurisdiction or if it ceases to trade or threatens to cease to trade.